strongwomen #writer #author #entrepreneur #blog #blogger #canadian #alberta #assault #bookreview #romance #lisakleypas

 I loved the description of how Jack was apparently willing to walk away from Amanda when she decided she needed to move on, and how that wrecked him, and I guess he realizes that his work wouldn’t satisfy him forever.
 It’s cute how in love he is with Amanda, but isn’t sure what to do with it.
 They have a real problem, because they want to be together, but other than that, they have very different dreams for their lives.
 Again, very relatable, especially when that unplanned and unwanted pregnancy happened.
 Very complicated in 19th century London society.
 Very complicated today.

 I was genuinely heart-broken when their child died.
-Again, so complicated, because they got married just because of the child, and it would have been difficult whether Amanda had married Jack or the other guy, because both proposals were based on her being pregnant.
+Again, so complicated, because they got married just because of the child, and it would have been difficult whether Amanda had married Jack or the other guy, because both marriage proposals were based on her being pregnant.
 That was another setup for a very poignant exploration of whether a marriage of circumstance can withstand the invalidation of the circumstance.
 And whether you should marry for security or love.
 And exploring the thought that women must be with men who are older than them.

-Also, the whole exploration of the publishing and editing world.
+Also, the whole exploration of the publishing and editing world was amazing.
 It’s probably a niche interest, but I fall into that niche, so I loved that.
 Maybe I’ll be swept off my feet by someone in the book world in a similar way one day.

 Jack’s backstory of being raised to believe he’s a useless mistake also landed well for me.
 It was truly captivating and heartbreaking to hear about.